greysonlalonde/sweetpotato/docs/source/usage.rst

 Creating an app
 ----------------

-To create an application, import the App class, give it some child elements *wrapped in a list*, and run the app.
+To create an application, import the :class:`~sweetpotato.app.App` class, give it some child elements *wrapped in a list*, and run the app.

 For example: